projectgus/rtorgmode/README.md

 of the form *localhost:8000/?frob=123456*, with the 123456 frob value supplied by RTM to authorise access.

-You can cheat on your local computer by looking at the *Application successfully authorized* screen after you authorise your app in RTM.
+When running locally and standalone, you can get by if you look at the *Application successfully authorized* page that appears after you authorise your app in RTM.
 Look at the URL bar and copy the frob, which is the part between *frob=* and *&*.
 Then paste it into a new URL of the form *http://localhost:8000/?frob=* and the exporter will run.

-You have to do this every time you run an export, because rtorgmode doesn't save the RTM authentication token.
+You have to do this every time you run an export, because rtorgmode doesn't save any information, including the RTM authentication token.

 # License